 An accountant is an expert on tax, not on investing.

-You should definitely talk to them when it comes to your taxes but getting investment advice from your accountant is kinda like getting general health advice from your dentist (they may know about things outside their formal area of expertise but they are not experts on that).
+You should definitely talk to them when it comes to your taxes but getting investment advice from your accountant is kinda like getting advice about how to look after your teeth from your GP: they may know a fair bit about that but they are not experts on that.

 If you want expert professional advice on investing your money, you need to talk to a financial planner.